applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/applications/biological-diversity.md

 ## PCoA versus PCA: what's the difference? <link src='163769'/>

 You may have also heard of a method related to PCoA, called Principal Components Analysis or PCA.
-There is a key difference between these methods that is important for our useds.
+There is, however, an important key difference between these methods.
 PCoA, which is what we've been working with, performs ordination with a distance matrix as input.
 PCA on the other hand performs ordination with sample by observation count data, such as the OTU tables that we've been working with, as input.
 It achieves this by computing Euclidean distance (see [here](http://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.distance.euclidean.html#scipy.spatial.distance.euclidean)) between the samples and then running PCoA.
 So, if your distance metric is Euclidean, PCA and PCoA are the same.
 In practice however, we want to be able to use distance metrics that work better for studying biological diversity, such as Bray-Curtis or UniFrac.
 Therefore we typically compute distances with whatever metric we want, and then run PCoA.

 ## Are two different analysis approaches giving me the same result? <link src='371f0d'/>